← Back to research

 FactorAssessment

-Market PositionLeader — first mover, strong enterprise traction
+Market PositionLeader — first mover, ~$492M run-rate, doubled ARR post-Windsurf[1]

-Community/EcosystemLimited — active on Hacker News[4][5] — proprietary platform, no open source
+Community/EcosystemGrowing — active HN presence, polarized practitioner sentiment[9][8] — proprietary platform, no open source

 Bottom Line

-Recommended for: Large enterprises with clear, repetitive workloads (migrations, security fixes, test generation) and budget for premium pricing.
+Recommended for: Enterprises with clear, repetitive workloads (migrations, security fixes, test generation) that want a unified IDE + autonomous-agent platform from one vendor.

 Research by Ry Walker Research • methodology